P-wig/Guild-Logger/README.md

 - [ ] Update database schema to associate users/events with specific Discord servers (guild IDs)
 - [ ] Add admin dashboard features for server owners to manage their own server’s data

-### Deployment & DevOps
+### Deployment & DevOps (Railway)
 - [✅] Containerize app with Dockerfile
+- [ ] Create a new Railway project and connect your GitHub repo or upload your code
+- [ ] Add a Railway-managed database (MySQL or PostgreSQL) or connect to PlanetScale
-- [ ] Prepare for AWS deployment (Dockerrun.aws.json, environment variables)
+- [ ] Set environment variables in Railway dashboard (no `.env` in repo)
-- [ ] Deploy to Amazon Elastic Beanstalk (EBS) after Flask dashboard is complete
+- [ ] Deploy Flask app and Discord bot via Railway’s Docker support
-- [ ] Configure AWS networking/security for bot and database communication
+- [ ] Update Discord OAuth2 Redirect URI to Railway’s provided domain

 ## 📝 Next Steps & Reminders
 - Complete CRUD functionality for users and events in the admin dashboard
 - Add and test logout route and session management
 - Ensure all admin routes are protected by login and authorization checks
 - Integrate Discord bot with database for live event tracking
-- Prepare deployment scripts and AWS resources after core features are ready
+- Prepare deployment scripts for Railway
-- **Update `DISCORD_REDIRECT_URI` in `.env` and Discord Developer Portal when deploying to AWS**
+- **Update `DISCORD_REDIRECT_URI` in Railway environment variables and Discord Developer Portal when deploying**
-- **Add your production domain to Discord OAuth2 Redirects before going live**
+- **Add your Railway production domain to Discord OAuth2 Redirects before going live**
-- Use `.env` for tokens/keys and sensitive config
+- Use Railway’s environment variable dashboard for tokens/keys and sensitive config
 - Keep bot and web app loosely coupled
 - Prioritize data integrity, admin usability, and security

 ## 📌 Notes
-- Use `.env` for tokens/keys and sensitive config
+- Use Railway’s environment variable dashboard for tokens/keys and sensitive config
 - Keep bot and web app loosely coupled
-- Prioritize data integrity, admin usability,
+- Prioritize data integrity, admin usability, and security

+---

+## 🚀 Railway Deployment Quickstart

+1. **Sign up at [Railway](https://railway.app/)** and create a new project.
+2. **Add a new service:**
+   - Choose "Deploy from GitHub" or "Deploy from Dockerfile".
+3. **Add a database:**
+   - Click "Add Plugin" → choose MySQL or PostgreSQL.
+   - Copy the connection string and set it as your `DB_URL` or equivalent environment variable.
+4. **Set environment variables:**
+   - Add all secrets and config from your `.env` file in the Railway dashboard.
+5. **Deploy:**
+   - Railway will build and deploy your app automatically.
+6. **Update your Discord OAuth2 Redirect URI** to use your Railway domain.